-- The silicon die, respectively the Integrated Circuit (IC) respectively the hardware of this TOE. - The TOE is also delivered in various configurations, achieved by means of blocking by the customer and/or depending on the customer order. - All according firmware in two alternative versions and - Optional software in various combinations as ordered - All configurations of any individual TOE product
+- The silicon die, respectively the Integrated Circuit (IC) respectively the hardware of this TOE, in several versions.
+The versions differ from each other by the interface capabilities: The IC comes with several interface capacitances, enabling connections to a variety of external antennas, or to be operated contact based only. - The TOE is also delivered in various configurations, achieved by means of blocking by the customer and/or depending on the customer order. - All configurations and resulting derivatives generated out of the mask sets described as above. - All according firmware in the alternative versions and - Optional software in various combinations as ordered - All configurations of any individual TOE product